saulhidalgoaular/javafx-crud-generator/README.md

 Project Goals:

 Creating a CRUD panel automatically, including search and items edition given only the Class and a Data Provider.
-It can be integrated with any ORM, like Hibernate, MyBatis, etc or even in memory data (like the example).
+It can be integrated with Java Persistence API and with any of their implementation, like Hibernate, MyBatis, etc or even in memory data (like the example).

 TODO List: